gopher-snakes-2013/phase-2-guide/boots/dan_bender.md

 | 5/10         | 9/10       | 4/10            | 3/10       | 6/10         | 4/10           |

-I love the idea of building FROM user stories and incrementally expand an app.
+I love the idea of building FROM user stories to incrementally expand an app.

 External APIs: introduced today, do not know a lot about them.